Leonard Charles Wooldridge

-Leonard Charles Wooldridge MB BSc DSc MD (December 1857 – 6 June 1889) was an English physician and physiologist.
+Leonard Charles Wooldridge (December 1857 – 6 June 1889) was an English physician and physiologist.
 He is known for his contributions to the study of blood coagulation.
 His pioneering work on tissue fibrinogens provided new insights into thrombosis, cirrhosis, and immunity, influencing the field of experimental medicine.

 Early life and education

 Wooldridge was born in 1857 in Overton, Hampshire, where his father, Charles Wooldridge, had a large medical practice.
 He attended the Surrey County School, now known as Cranleigh School, in Cranleigh.
 After the death of his father, he moved to London alone in 1874 and enrolled at the university, attending preparatory classes at Guy’s Hospital.
 In 1875, he was admitted to the hospital as a full-time student.

 During his studies, he demonstrated exceptional academic ability, earning multiple distinctions and prizes in examinations for degrees including MB BSc DSc and MD.

 Academic and professional career

 In 1879, he travelled to Germany, where he worked in the laboratory of Carl Ludwig in Leipzig until 1882.
 In 1883, he went to study pathology under Rudolf Virchow in Berlin.

 In 1884, Wooldridge returned to England and took up a position as a demonstrator in histology and physiology at Guy's Hospital in London.
 That same year, he was awarded the Research Scholarship of the Grocers’ Company in London, which was renewed for an additional three years in 1887.

 In 1887, he joined the staff of Guy's Hospital as an Assistant Physician and Joint Lecturer in Physiology.
 That same year, he was also appointed as a collaborator with the Local Government Board, a public health authority.